hdlinhnguyen/MoE2-supplements-by-Linh-Nguyen/README.md

 Thank you and have a nice watching!

 Claim: This is original work by myself.
-All the erros are mine.
+All the errors are mine.